Change Management In ERP Projects – Ignore At Your Risk

 - Maintain Adaptability.
 Use the change impact assessment from the reviews to modify or add to training, communications, and any required policy changes.

-Your project should take a considered and appropriate approach in recognizing barriers to organizational acceptance.
+Your project should take a considered and appropriate approach to recognizing barriers to organizational acceptance.
 Change management is an essential part of your project considerations and by incorporating necessary and appropriate steps, your ERP project has a higher likelihood of success.

 At SimplySolved, we deliver the domain and the technical skills to deliver solutions specific to your E-commerce and business workflow needs to automate your business.
 Through our ISO 9001 & 27001 accredited approach, we provide clients domain and IT expertise to advise, plan and deliver consistent outcomes.